|

 the Order.
 (Jan 2003)

-constitute appropriate action.
-This system is not progressive in nature
+what shall constitute appropriate action.
+This system is not

 VI.
 PERSONAL OPINIONS.

-which they have a right to express.
-The Companion must remember that his/her
+opinions, which they have a right to express.
+The Companion must

 VII.
 NOMINATION PROCEDURE.

-following procedures, which can be used by any member of the Society.
+the following procedures, which can be used by any member of the

-It should be borne in mind that a recommendation does not constitute an
+Society.
+It should be borne in mind that a recommendation does not

-at any time and in whatever manner it chooses: by phone, in writing, or
+candidate at any time and in whatever manner it chooses: by phone, in

 B. Nominations from Companions of the Order.

-has done to deserve consideration for the award.
-(See Section 1 for qualifications
+candidate has done to deserve consideration for the award.
+(See Section

 - 4. If possible, the letter of nomination should include a photograph